jhansi-siriprolu/eda_dashboard/README.md

 # EDA Module

 A reusable module for performing exploratory data analysis (EDA) in Python.
-Used Streamlit as Frontend in creating the dashboards.
+This module uses Streamlit for the frontend to create interactive dashboards.

+## The package is published on PyPI
+You can find the package at the following link: [PyPI link](https://pypi.org/project/eda-module/0.1.2/)

 ## Features
 - Load and describe datasets.